HackYourFuture-CPH/js-projects/README.md

 <br/>

-So, the flow, in broad strokes, will be like this:

-- You work on your project repository (not the central homework repository);
+You will work on your project repository for JS2 and JS3 (not the central homework repository) and you will submit the weekly task in the usual way by creating a Pull Request.

-- You submit the weekly task in the usual way - create a new branch (same branch naming convention as before), push your code, and create a pull request - all the same as it has been so far.
+During JS2 and JS3, refer to the relevant [homework submission guide](/guides/weekly-submission-guide.md).

-The main difference is that you are on a different repository and that you will merge the PR after implementing the review-based improvements, but all the technical steps are the same and you can refer to the same old guide!
+The main difference is that you will be on a different repository and that you will merge the PR after implementing the review-based improvements, while all the technical steps are the same as always.